Kunal22005/js/README.md

 # js
-a code repo on js
+a code repo on js.
+I am Kunal Sharma